Blockchaindevscol/beatschain/cmd/clef/intapi_changelog.md

 ### 5.0.0

-Changed the namespace format to adhere to the legacy beats format: `name_methodName`.
+Changed the namespace format to adhere to the legacy Beats format: `name_methodName`.
 Changes:

 * `ApproveTx` -> `ui_approveTx`
 * `ApproveSignData` -> `ui_approveSignData`